🔄

 Being smart about your budget doesn’t mean sacrificing quality.
 One of the best ways to save is by planning ahead.
 Before committing to a full order, purchase samples to see how the slabs look in your space.
 This small step can prevent a costly mistake.
 Also, keep an eye out for seasonal sales or promotions.
 If you’re a contractor or designer, you may be eligible for trade discounts that can make a big difference.
 You can see if you qualify by filling out a trade application.
 Bundling your purchase with other materials like new plumbing fixtures or flooring can sometimes unlock additional savings or streamlined shipping.

-Keep Your Porcelain Slabs Looking New
+How to Keep Your Porcelain Shower Looking New

 One of the best things about choosing large porcelain slabs for your shower is how incredibly easy they are to maintain.
 Unlike traditional tile with its endless grout lines, porcelain gives you a smooth, seamless surface that naturally resists dirt and grime.
 With just a little bit of routine care, you can keep your shower looking as pristine and beautiful as the day it was installed.
 Forget about hours of scrubbing—a few simple habits are all it takes to maintain that sleek, modern look for years to come.